Bernice Area at Grand Lake State Park

 Bernice Area at Grand Lake State Park is located on the northwestern corner of Grand Lake.
 Known as the "Crappie Capital of the World," the park also offers fishing for largemouth bass, sunfish, white bass, channel catfish and bluegill.

-The 88-acre park area boasts 150 primitive tent sites and 33 RV sites with water and 50 amp electric hookups.
+All campsites are available for online reservations.
+The 88-acre park area boasts primitive tent sites and 33 RV sites with water and 50 amp electric hookups.
 There are also two comfort stations with hot showers located on either side of the park.
 Picnic areas are scattered throughout the park, and there is one covered shelter.

 Bernice Area at Grand Lake State Park also offers several activities for kids of all ages.
 With two playgrounds, a swimming beach, a nature center, a wildlife feeding area and two wildlife watch towers, the whole family is certain to find something to enjoy.
 The park also features a one mile paved walking and jogging path that is handicapped accessible.